Rules and regulations are changing fast, Take Care is here to help.

 Are restaurants open?

-Yes, most restaurants around Tahoe are now open with take-out service and/or modified dining room service.
+Yes, most restaurants around Tahoe are now open with take-out service and/or modified outdoor service.
+Indoor dining is closed in California.

 Is there a maximum group size I can hang out with?